1341 W Shawnee Bypass Muskogee, OK 74401

 Muskogee, OK provides families with many options—including two award-winning public school systems and three private schools.
 The Indian Capital Technology Center offers vocational classes for both school-age children and adults.
 The Oklahoma School for the Blind is a fully accredited, tuition-free, pre-K through high school educational provider for blind and visually impaired students.
 For higher education, Connors State College, Northeastern State University and Bacone College are all located in Muskogee.

-Families love the activities offered by entertainment destination, the Castle of Muskogee, including the popular summer Renaissance Festival.
+Families love the activities offered by the entertainment destination, the Castle of Muskogee, including the popular summer Renaissance Festival.
 The Five Civilized Tribes Museum honors the rich heritage of Oklahoma’s native population.
 Children enjoy playing at River Country Water Park and the Honor Heights Park Butterfly House and Gardens.
 For art, visit the Tiger Gallery, which displays the work of respected contemporary native American artists Jerome and Dana Tiger.